The raspberries add tang and contrast, as well as a nice red color.

 • You can buy pre-made graham cracker crusts.
 They tend to be more solid than home made ones and hold their shape better, but they also tend to be higher in fat and include preservatives.
 The advantage is that you can buy some and keep them in the cupboard for when you need a pie in a hurry.

 • You can vary the amount of chocolate to suit your taste.
-My Chocolate Meringue Pie recipe uses only the bittersweet, so it’s a lighter color and milder taste.
+The Chocolate Meringue Pie recipe uses only the bittersweet, so it's a lighter color and milder taste.

 • I've made this both with and without the raspberries, and both are good.
 But the raspberries add a certain something that makes it unique.